RockF2E20151122/events/README.md

 #events sequence:
+1.
-when detecting the sequence of events : e.preventDefault() can block event bubbling after touch
+when detecting the sequence of events : e.preventDefault() can block event bubbling after touch; so the

+2.
+when preventDefault() of all times. the events can be fired are below:
+//if only touch
+EVENT (...): touchstart
+EVENT (...): touchend
+//if only mouse
+EVENT (...): mouseover
+EVENT (...): mousedown
+EVENT (...): mouseup
+EVENT (...): click

+3.
 the sequence of events fired :
 EVENT (...): touchstart
 EVENT (...): touchmove
 EVENT (...): touchend